nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 | Chromium EC           | 1,713          | 2016-01-15   | 2020-07-06 |                      0 | 964                                 |                28.11 | 61,040          |
 | Thunderbird           | 438            | 2006-04-12   | 2020-02-29 |                      1 | 885                                 |                27.23 | 640,424         |

 ### CVE dataset:
-For the ten projects from Coverity dataset, we intended to get the published CVEs since the first scan report of the dataset.
+For the ten projects from scan history dataset, we intended to get the published CVEs since the first scan report of the dataset.
 We searched the CVEs from NVD api